-Repetition compulsion.
+1. Repetition compulsion.
 Freud wrote about this phenomenon in Beyond the Pleasure Principle.
 He believed repetition compulsion is our unconscious attempt to gain mastery over an early traumatic event or relationship by recreating and repeating it with the aim of having a different, happier outcome in the present.

 The thrill is the unconscious recognition that you’ve found someone every bit as screwed up as mom and dad, but this time you’ll be able to make it work.
 Because these relationships often begin with love bombing, you think you’re getting the opposite of what you experienced in childhood and then blammo!
 The mask comes off and you’re that hurting, dejected, despairing child wondering how and why it’s happening to you all over again.

-Experiencing the absence of abuse as exciting.
+2. Experiencing the absence of abuse as exciting.
 When clients describe what they miss most about narcissistic exes or what keeps them stuck in a relationship with a borderline personality disordered wife or husband, it’s the times when their abusers behave like decent human beings.
 In other words, you romanticize the absence of abuse.
-“He can be so generous.”
-Usually when there’s an audience for his generosity.
-“She can be so loving and sweet.”
-In between rage episodes and infidelities.
+“He can be so generous.” *When there’s an audience for his generosity.
+“She can be so loving and sweet.” *In between rage episodes and infidelities.